 Chesa Salis is quite a historical place: This Engadiner patrician house dates back to the year 1590 and belonged to the estate of the Engadine nobility, the von Salis family.
 The outside facade was adorned with the typical Engadine sgraffiti by the architect Nicolaus Hartmann in the year 1880.
 The structure is basically just painted on.
 However, the stucco is real in the bright Salis-room, which manages without any wood at all.

 At the moment Chesa Salis only offers rooms on a B&B basis.
-Maybe this summer, they ladies will serve some small apéro dishes in the evening.
 Those who want to dine within the Chesa Salis family, can book an arrangement with half board and get their romantic dinner at the nearby Chesa Spinas.
 It is located in the beautiful Val Bever and you can either walk there or take a train or bike – or take the horse, which would be our favorite.
 The mountain hut also belongs to the Degiacomi family.

 An it is only eight minutes with the ski-bus to get to the well-known Corviglia ski area.
 St. Moritz village is about 10 minutes by car.